India: Teaching of Hinduism books in Islamic madrasas sparks anger | DW | 10.03.2021

 Muslim clerics have slammed mandatory teaching of Hindu epics in autonomous seminaries and educational institutions as a move to "Hinduize" India.
 Murali Krishnan reports.

-India's National Institute of Open Schooling (NIOS), an autonomous organization under India's Education Ministry, announced that it has prepared 15 courses on "Indian knowledge tradition."
+The National Institute of Open Schooling (NIOS), an autonomous organization under the Education Ministry, announced that it has prepared 15 courses on "Indian knowledge tradition."

-Education Minister Ramesh Pokhriyal presented the new curricula last week, lauding India as a "knowledge superpower" in topics including Veda (ancient Indian religious text), yoga, science, Sanskrit language and Hindu epics such as Ramayana and Bhagavad Gita.
+Education Minister Ramesh Pokhriyal presented the new curricula last week, lauding India as a "knowledge superpower" in topics including Veda (ancient religious text), yoga, science, Sanskrit language, and Hindu epics such as Ramayana and Bhagavad Gita.

-According to the Education Ministry, teachings on such topics will shortly be incorporated into even Muslim educational institutions known as madrasas.
+According to the ministry, teachings on such topics will shortly be incorporated into Muslim educational institutions known as madrasas.

 The NIOS, which provides courses at primary, secondary and senior levels, and follows standards similar to those of national and state education boards, said it would initially launch the program with 100 madrasas, extending to 500 in the future.

-But the program has drawn sharp criticism from senior Muslim clerics who feel the courses are "unjustified" and "arbitrary."
+But the program has drawn sharp criticism from senior Muslim clerics, who feel that the courses are "unjustified" and "arbitrary."

-Some clerics even described the move as part of wider efforts of Prime Minister Narendra Modi's nationalist ruling Bharatiya Janata Party (BJP) to "Hinduize" India.
+Some clerics even described the program as part of wider efforts of Prime Minister Narendra Modi's nationalist ruling Bharatiya Janata Party (BJP) to "Hinduize" India.

-"The new education policy emphasizes the creation of a sense of pride towards 'Indianness' within learners," Rasheed said, adding: "This goes against the directive of educational institutions."
+"The new education policy emphasizes the creation of a sense of pride towards 'Indianness' within learners," Rasheed said.
+"This goes against the directive of educational institutions," he added.

 In July last year, the Central Board of Secondary Education (CBSE), India's largest education board, announced that it had cut its 2021 syllabus by 30%.